TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 #### Further connections

 The end of the wallwart has a plug that will be removed to reveal the two-wire connection.
 The two wires are going to the power supply rail on a soldered breadboard designed to supply the voltage across the entire system.
-The breadboard is 2"x4" and will have designated columns for each voltagae required.
+The breadboard is 2"x4" and will have designated columns for each voltage required.
 The first column will be for the output and provide 12V DC, the second column will provide 5V DC for the main processor, and input and error will have the last column requiring 10V and 5V DC.
 They will be connected with the negative wire being grounded and the positive being used to power each subsystem.
+The system with have an LDO placed in series with the output of each buck converter utilized.
+The LDO that will be used is the

 ## BOM